Com320/OC-mech-datum-boxes/README.md

 ### Quick Start

-**Important:** The repository must be cloned to the exact path `/root/OC-mech-datum-boxes`.
-If it is cloned elsewhere, some scripts and configuration steps will fail.
+**Important:** The repository must be cloned to the path specified by `scripts_path` in `settings.json` (default: `/root/OC-mech-datum-boxes`).
+If you change this value in `settings.json`, you must also clone the repository to the same path, or update both to match.
+If the paths do not match, some scripts and configuration steps will fail.

 1. **Clone this repository to `/root/OC-mech-datum-boxes`:**